Enjoy over 100 concerts a year! Concerts feature leading international and local ensembles in programs of classical, jazz, Latin, and new music.

 Latin Sounds is made possible in part by a grant from the City of Los Angeles Department of Cultural Affairs.
 Promotional support is provided by media sponsor KJAZZ 88.1.

 Experience the best of national, international, Los Angeles, and emerging chamber music artists.
 Sundays Live is taking a summer break while LACMA prepares for the construction of a new permanent collection building.
 Learn more about the building project.
-Beginning on September 29, 2019, Sundays Live will join St. James Church's existing schedule of concerts and organ recitals for an exciting musical collaboration.
+Beginning on September 29, 2019, Sundays Live will join St. James' in-the-City's existing schedule of concerts and organ recitals for an exciting musical collaboration.
 Details about each concert will be posted later this summer.

 Sundays Live is made possible by the Colburn Foundation in memory of Ed Edelman and the Sidney Stern Memorial Trust.